d33pak943/Spotify_Data_Analysis/README.md

 GROUP BY 1,2
 ORDER BY 3 DESC;
 ```
-10. Retrieve the track names that have been streamed on Spotify more than YouTube.
+10.**Retrieve the track names that have been streamed on Spotify more than YouTube.**
 ```sql
 SELECT
    track
 FROM spotify
 WHERE most_played_on = 'Spotify';
 ```
-11. Find the top 3 most-viewed tracks for each artist using window functions.
+11.**Find the top 3 most-viewed tracks for each artist using window functions.**
 ```sql
 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05';
 ```
-12. Write a query to find tracks where the liveness score is above the average.
+12.**Write a query to find tracks where the liveness score is above the average.**
 ```sql
 SELECT *
 FROM retail_sales